Thiri Yadanar: Early life and education

 Thiri Yadanar was born in Bilin, Mon State on September 21, 1979.
 She graduated with B.A. (history) from Mawlamyine University.
 Her former work is trader.

 Political career

 She is a member of the National League for Democracy.
-In the 2015 Myanmar general election, she contested the Mon State № 12 constituency winning a majority of 34,527 votes, won a House of Nationalities seat.
+In the 2015 Myanmar general election, she contested the Mon State № 12 constituency winning a majority of 34,527 votes, and won a House of Nationalities seat.